6 Dimensions of Data Quality, Examples, and Measurement

 • a.
 Precision Errors Due To Rounding Of Number

-Depending on the degree of precision the provided by the GPS coordinates the location might differ by kilometers.
-The table below shows values from the two-digit precision to five-digit precision.
-The location error can be from 1 meter to 1 kilometer.
+Depending on the degree of precision provided by the GPS coordinates, the location can differ by kilometers.
+The table below shows values ranging from two-digit precision to five-digit precision.
+The location error can range from 1 meter to 1 kilometer.

 GPS Decimal Places Decimal Degrees N/S or E/W at equator